Elizabeth Balfour, Countess of Balfour: Politics

 Lady Balfour was very politically active, and was a member of the Primrose League, which supported Conservative causes.
 A supporter for women's rights, she joined the National Union of Women's Suffrage Societies.
 She believed in women's education, and encouraged all of her daughters to attend institutions of higher education, supporting her eldest daughter to train as a doctor and a younger daughter to study agriculture at Reading University.

 In 1908, along with the Countess of Selborne, Alice Blanche Balfour, Lady Rayleigh, Lady Robert Cecil, Lady Edward Spencer-Churchill, Lady Lockyear, the Countess of Meath, Viscountess Midleton, Lady Strachey, Constance Jones, Dame Margaret Tuke, and Louisa Twining, Lady Balfour helped establish the Conservative and Unionist Women's Franchise Association.
 She later became president of the association's chapter in Edinburgh.
 She also served as the vice president of the International Women's Franchise Club.

 She served as the Dame President of the Woking Habitation of the Primrose League, but resigned in 1910 after Conservative MP Donald Macmaster opposed the Conciliation Bill.
 After the failure of the 1910 Conciliation Bill, Lady Balfour spoke on the Conservative and Unionist Women's Franchise Association's platform across Britain.
 She gave speeches in Kendal, Penzance, Gloucester, and Ulster.
 In 1913, she gave speeches in Worcestershire, Lancashire, Cheshire, Shropshire, Staffordshire, and Gloucestershire.
 Her sister-in-law, Lady Frances Balfour, said that Balfour's action to challenge Conservative leaders to support women's rights was one of the most difficult tasks of the suffrage campaign.

-Lady Balfour was on good terms with members of the Women's Social and Political Union and, in 1911, she chaired a meeting in Nairn where Emmeline Pankhurst was the speaker.
-She opposed violent actions taken by the Women's Social and Political Union, however, and when a medieval church in East Lothian was burned down by suffragettes, she raised funds for its reconstruction.
+Lady Balfour was supportive of the Women's Social and Political Union (WSPU) and, in 1911, she chaired a meeting in Nairn where Emmeline Pankhurst was the speaker.
+She opposed violent actions taken by the WSPU, however, and when a medieval church in East Lothian was burned down by suffragettes, she raised funds for its reconstruction.

 In April 1919, Lady Balfour became the first woman elected to the Woking Borough Council, representing St John's Ward.